ParrotSec/parrotsec.org-old/content/blog/parrot-4.10-release-notes.md

 you can download the XFCE image from here [https://download.parrot.sh/parrot/iso/4.10](https://download.parrot.sh/parrot/iso/4.10)

-## Greenbone 11 and OpenVAS 7.
+## Greenbone Vulnerability Manager 11.

+Parrot 4.10 now includes the Greenbone Vulnerability Management (GVM) 11 framework which was formerly known as OpenVAS.
-Parrot 4.10 now includes Greenbone Security Manager 11 and OpenVAS 7 with the new Debian packaging style.
+The GVM package now follows the new Debian packaging style.

 [Read the Greenbone 11 changelog](https://community.greenbone.net/t/gvm-11-release/3676)